basileMarchand/basictools-frozen/README.txt

     -   GetTestDataPath() : Function to get the path of the data directory
     -   TestTempDir(): Function to get a temporary directory (to store temp data)

-    To test the library the function TestAll() is used (see doc of this funciton for more information).
+    To test the library the function TestAll() is used (see doc of this function for more information).